waynedgrant/met-office-weather-maps/README.md

 ### Example Harness

-This exampel harness will fetch all available maps into separate folders.
+This example harness code will fetch all available maps into separate folders.

 ```php
 <?php